This article includes:

 If you do choose to camp along the river below the park, be respectful of private property.
 While not heavily populated, there is a stretch of the river as you where you can see an occasional house, most clustered near the Interstate 75 bridge.

-Not far below the I-75 bridge, you’ll see the Snook Haven restaurant (now closed) on the river bank, and slightly beyond that is an inlet off to the right where you can paddle into the privately owned Camp Venice campground and secure a tent site for a reasonable overnight fee.
+Not far below the I-75 bridge, you’ll see the Snook Haven restaurant on the river bank, and slightly beyond that is an inlet off to the right where you can paddle into the privately owned Camp Venice campground and secure a tent site for a reasonable overnight fee.
 (They also have a heated swimming pool and restrooms.)

 Although I have never done the full river, I have done several long stretches and can assure you that the wildlife you encounter will make it all worthwhile.
 Watch out for “Big George,” who commands the Lower Myakka River from a sandbar near Snook Haven.